 Texas lawmakers pass bill that curbs mailing of abortion pills into the state

-The Texas state Senate passed a bill Wednesday that would make it easier to sue physicians and distributors who mail abortion pills into the state.
+The Texas state Senate passed a bill Wednesday that would allow private citizens to sue physicians and distributors who mail abortion pills into the state.
 The measure now goes to Republican Texas Gov. Greg Abbott, who is expected to sign it into law.

 The legislation, which was approved with an 18-9 vote, also prohibits the manufacturing of abortion drugs in Texas.